utdata/rwd-mastery-assignments/census-median-income/README.md

 There will be six files download, three for each year:

-- The data is in `ACSDT1Y2017.B19013_data_with_overlays` with the download date and time following.
+- The data is in `ACSDT1Y2019.B19013_data_with_overlays` with the download date and time following.
   - The filename starts with the ACSDT1Y because it is the ACS 1-year data table.
-  - Then the year of the release, 2017 in my example.
+  - Then the year of the release, 2019 in my example.
   - After the dot is the table ID B19013.
-  - If you peek at the data, you'll fnd file has two headers, hence the "data_with_overlays".
+  - If you peek at the data, you'll find file has two headers, hence the "data_with_overlays".
 The first row is a header of codes.
 The second is a very long description.
 Having these two headers is a headache in every possible sense when you want to import the data into any other program.

 ![Two header rows](images/census-mhi-headerrows.png)